If you’ve ever researched about rodents, you would know that they have poor vision.

 One thing is for sure, these animals have really been born with excellent safety qualities that will keep them as safe from predators as possible.

-A common question that I get asked is, “can guinea pigs see color?”
+The next most common question that I get asked is, “can guinea pigs see color?”

 Studies have proven that guinea pigs are highly sensitive to the color green.
+Some also say that they are sensitive to the color red.

 Studies still haven’t 100% concluded whether guinea pigs can see well during the night or not.

-One thing that is known for certain is that guinea pigs do use their whiskers and sense of smell to enhance their sight.
+One thing that is known for certain is that guinea pigs use their whiskers and sense of smell to enhance their sight.
+Without the combination of these three senses, they won’t be able to survive in the wild.

-Guinea Pig Eyesight range
+Guinea Pig Eyesight Range

 Let’s talk about the degree of visibility in guinea pigs.